orestescm76/orestescm76/README.md

 ### Cassiopeia 3.0
 A music manager made in C#.
 It can manage digital albums, CDs, Vinyl records and it can even sync with your Spotify!
 It's my main project, and it's the most time consuming.
 TODO:
- - Entire rework with MAUI framework.
+ - Entire rework with Avalonia framework.
 [You can check it out here](https://github.com/orestescm76/cassiopeia)

 ### Prasino